arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/datasheet/datasheet.md

 ### Board Actuators

-The Nano R4 features an RGB LED and single color built-in LED, both can be controlled through the Nano 33 BLE Sense Rev2 GPIOs.
+The Nano 33 BLE Sense Rev2 features an RGB LED and single color built-in LED, both can be controlled through the Nano 33 BLE Sense Rev2 GPIOs.
 See the [pinout](#pinout) section for a detailed overview.

 ### Related Products